 If you’ve read any of my other image editing guides, you’ve probably seen me going on and on about the importance of non-destructive editing.
 It doesn’t sound sexy, exactly, but it can save you a huge amount of time if you need to go back and change some parts of your edit in the future.

 It’s actually just a simple idea: whenever you’re doing any kind of cloning or healing, do it on a blank new layer that sits above your main image.
 Check the option marked Sample merged and draw on the new layer, and the tool will sample all visible pixels while cloning/healing, yet leaving the original layer untouched underneath.

 This is a big time-saver if you need to adjust your edit later on for any reason since your changes aren’t ‘baked’ into the original source image pixels – they’re just sitting overtop.
-If your heal edges were too large, you can trim them down a bit with a layer mask or the Eraser tool instead of redoing the whole edit or adjust the layer opacity to modify the effect.
+If your heal edges were too large, you can trim them down a bit with a layer mask or the Eraser tool instead of redoing the whole edit or adjusting the layer opacity to modify the effect.

 For extra bonus points (and to stop yourself from going crazy later), make sure you name your layer something clear so that it won’t get lost in the stack when you’ve got 20 others in the same image and there’s only a tiny layer thumbnail showing in the Layers panel.

 Ideally, GIMP would include options to do this for all kinds of edits: adjustment layers that apply filters using layer masks instead of baking your adjustments directly into your pixel layers, but maybe we’ll get that upgrade in the next version of GIMP – whenever that will be 😉